 Top rated Master’s programme

-MERM started over 10 years ago and in recent years the programme is assessed as one of the best Master’s programmes in the Netherlands.
-In spring 2016 the MERM programme was evaluated by students as a ‘Top rated programme’ (Keuzegids Masters).
+MERM started 15 years ago and in recent years the programme is assessed as one of the best Master’s programmes in the Netherlands.
+In spring 2019 the MERM programme was evaluated by students as a ‘Top rated programme’ (Keuzegids Masters).

 The MERM programme is completely taught in English and is part of our European Research Centre on Migration and Ethnic Relations.

 High Quality rating by NVAO

-Our Master’s programme is assessed as ‘Good’ by The Accreditation Organisation of the Netherlands and Flanders, NVAO in their last evaluation (December 2015).
+Our Master’s programme is positively assessed by The Accreditation Organisation of the Netherlands and Flanders, NVAO in their last evaluation (April 2021).
 The NVAO is tasked by the Dutch and Flemish governments as an independent accreditation organisation for an expert and objective assessment of the quality of higher education in the Netherlands and Flanders.

 Registration for the programme opens on October 1st and closes on April 1st.
 We recommend that you apply as early as possible.
 For detailed information regarding Migration, Ethnic Relations and Multiculturalism visit Utrecht University’s mastersite.

-You can contact Dr. Fenella Fleischmann as well, as she is the coordinator of this programme.
+You can contact Prof. Dr. Marcel Lubbers as well, as he is the coordinator of this programme.